Introit

 Homily

-Indeed, few things can try our patience like Christmas.
-For the young, patience means waiting for Santa, the Christmas break, for presents under the tree, and the carefree wonder of a day which can never come fast enough, and is gone all too soon.
+Indeed, few things try our patience like Christmas.
+For the very young, it means waiting for Santa, the Christmas break, presents under the tree, and the carefree wonder of a day which could never come fast enough, and gone all too soon.
 Remember how long 365 days seemed when you began the countdown till next Christmas?

 Advent, in particular, reminds us how God, though timeless, makes use of time to prepare the way of the Lord, and make his paths straight (G).
 As he did for Israel after her time in exile, bringing her back to Jerusalem, her term served, her penalty paid.
 Imagine that people’s impatience those long years of desolation when God seemed absent forever, till Isaiah finally cried: Comfort, O comfort my people (I).